phatak-dev/blog/_drafts/kube-5.md

 ---
 layout: post
-title: "Scalable Spark Deployment using Kubernetes - Part 4 : Service Abstractions" date : 2017-02-23
+title: "Scalable Spark Deployment using Kubernetes - Part 4 : Service Abstractions" date : 2017-02-20
 categories: scala spark kubernetes-series
 ---

-In last blog, we discussed about the compute abstraction of kubernetes.
-In that blog, we discussed about creating a pod with nginx container.
-At the end of the blog, we needed ability to expose nginx pod for consuming it services.
-To do that, we need to understand how networking works in kubernetes.So in this fourth blog of the series, we are going to discuss various network related abstractions provided kubernetes.
+In last blog, we discussed about the compute abstraction with the help of nginx.
+In that blog, we discussed about how to expose ngnix for consumption.
+In this fourth blog of the series, we are going to discuss various network related abstractions provided kubernetes.
 You can access all the blog in the series [here](/categories/kubernetes-series).

 ## Network Abstractions